 Don’t just assume a team building event will solve all of the department’s problems; it won’t.
 But used in the right way a team building event can be a great foundation for resolving issues.

 Do make use of a commitment card or action plan.
 Ask attendees to present their actions to the rest of the group so that they are committing in front of each other to change and help the team move forward.

-Don’t forget how important the space is for team building events.
+Don’t forget how important space is for team building events.
 If you have everyone crammed into one room and ask them to do something creative, chances are they won’t come up with anything particularly great.
-Ensure there is enough space for team work, individual groups to go off and work together away from other groups etc. Etc. Also ensure there is enough equipment for the team to do everything they need.
+Ensure there is enough space for team work, individual groups to go off and work together away from other groups etc. Etc. Also, ensure there is enough equipment for the team to do everything they need.

 Do leave some space on the agenda for the team to discuss any problems they have faced.
 If the agenda is packed full of tasks and activities the team may not be able to air the issues they have.
 Also, there may be issues your managers are unaware of that will only come to the forefront if the team are giving enough time to raise them.

 Don’t scrimp on rewards, prizes or fun treats for the team.
 If you are having the team stay overnight at a hotel see if you can get a hard-working member of the team a nice spa treatment or bottle of champagne as a prize.

 Do formally capture all the work that has been achieved during the event.
-If there are 10 flip charts worth of material someone will need to type this up and send it around to the team.
-This by the way will probably be you!
+If there are ten flip charts worth of material, someone will need to type this up and send it around to the team.
+This, by the way, will probably be you!
 But it is a worthwhile task.